Ankith-gangadhar/WPA_handshake_airmon-ng/README.md

 EAPOL HMAC     : 81 C3 AD 1B 94 D1 CE C7 F6 6F 11 07 F1 0B CF 6D
 ```

 ✅ The suspected passwords list helped crack the key successfully.

+If you are smart enough, you'll understand why I created my own list and hardcoded the passwords into it before running aircrack-ng.

+If you understood till here, then further on you can refer the below tools to proceed

+### 🔐 cewl

+### 🔐 crunch

+### 🔐 John the Ripper

+Or

+Alertnatively:

+### 📁 rockyou.txt

+### 📚 SecLists GitHub repo

+### 🔐 hashes.org